antonfirsov/docs/2015/12-week3/2015-12-22-week-in-dotnet.md

 on [ASP.NET Weekly](http://www.aspnetweekly.com/),
 and on [Chris Alcock's The Morning Brew](http://themorningbrew.net/).

+To read last week's post, click [here](http://blogs.msdn.com/b/dotnet/archive/2015/12/15/the-week-in-net-12-15-2015.aspx).

 Package of the week: Dapper-dot-net
 -----------------------------------

 You've got a lot of options if you're in the market for a .NET object-relational mapper.
-[Dapper](http://stackexchange.github.io/dapper-dot-net/), maintained by the Stack Overflow team, is one of a few mappers that take the approach of remaining as simple as possible, which enables it to remain very close to a hand-coded `SqlDataReader` in terms of performance, while keeping a strongly-typed API.
+[Dapper](http://stackexchange.github.io/dapper-dot-net/), maintained by the Stack Overflow team, is one of a few mappers that take the approach of remaining as simple as possible.
+This approach enables it to remain very close to a hand-coded `SqlDataReader` in terms of performance, while keeping a strongly-typed API.

 ```csharp